 Dear Alumni and Friends:

-Greetings from Chapel Hill!
-On behalf of our faculty, students and Alumni Committee, I wish to thank you for your contributions during the past year and to ask for your support to the Department of Maternal and Child Health and the Gillings School of Global Public Health during the coming year.
-We’ve made important contributions to the field of MCH globally and locally this year and, with your help, we’ll have an even greater impact in 2014.
+Hello from Chapel Hill!
+On behalf of our faculty, students and Alumni Committee, I want to thank you for your contributions during the past year.
+I am honored to serve as the Interim Chair for MCH as we transition from the strong leadership of Dr. Peterson and conduct our nationwide search for a new Chair.
+At this important historical juncture for the Department, I want to ask for your support for the Department of Maternal and Child Health and the Gillings School of Global Public Health in the coming year.
+We continue to make important contributions to the field of MCH globally and locally and, with your help, our impact will be even greater in the upcoming year.

-- We continued to support a growing important body of work on health disparities.
+• We continued to support an important and growing body of work on health disparities.

-- Financial aid for students in need – state budget cuts and resulting tuition increases have created even grater financial need for our students;
+• Financial aid for students in need – state budget cuts and resulting tuition increases have created even greater financial need for our students;

 • Travel support, particularly for students who cannot afford expenses related to practica and attendance at professional meetings; and

 • Discretionary funds to respond to strategic opportunities.

 Your gift will make a HUGE difference to our Department.
 Thank you for your support as we move into our 64th year of serving mothers and children in North Carolina, the United States, and around the globe!

 Professor and Interim Chair